AustinEast/echo-flixel/README.md

 </p>

 # echo-flixel
-Integrate echo physics with Haxeflixel
+Integrate echo physics with Haxeflixel!

+This library utilizes Haxeflixel's Plugin system to automatically work with the normal flixel workflow.
+It also adds a new button to Haxeflixel's debugger (click the new "E" icon in the top bar) for easy physics debugging.

 ## Getting Started